korgon/springboard/README.md

 ##Installation instructions

 Springboard assumes that you have setup your git account with SSH.
 If you have not [please do.](https://help.github.com/articles/generating-ssh-keys/)
+Springboard also assumes you have setup your username globally.
+Springboard will fail to commit changes if you have not setup a [username](https://help.github.com/articles/setting-your-username-in-git/) and email for the searchspring-mockups repo.
 Get the latest springboard from the repo, then install node modules:

 ```shellsession